-- Understand that producing your local Bloom is a volunteer position, so what you focus on is really dependent on your team’s time and energy.
-Bloomers that produce profitable events can compensate themselves for their work.
+- Understand that producing your local Bloom is a volunteer position unless you intentionally craft your offering to be financially sustaining.
+What you focus on is really dependent on your team’s time and energy, plus your individual and shared goals.

 - Commit to establishing a Bloom for at least one year, knowing that it will likely continue.